lloyd/node-toobusy/README.md

 ## How it works

-`toobusy` polls the node.js event loop and keeps track of "lag", which is long requests wait in node's event queue to be processed.
+`toobusy` polls the node.js event loop and keeps track of "lag", which are long requests waiting in node's event queue to be processed.
 When lag crosses a threshold, `toobusy` tells you that you're *too busy*.
 At this point you can stop request processing early (before you spend too much time on them and compound the problem),